Commonwealth University-Lock Haven

 Public university in Lock Haven, Pennsylvania, U.S.

-Commonwealth University-Lock Haven (LHU) is a public university in Lock Haven, Pennsylvania, United States.
+Commonwealth University-Lock Haven (CU-Lock Haven, or Lock Haven) is a public university in Lock Haven, Pennsylvania, United States.
 It is part of the Pennsylvania State System of Higher Education (PASSHE).
 The main campus covers 200 acre and the branch campus in Clearfield covers 12.9 acre.
 It offers 69 undergraduate programs and 4 graduate programs.

 History

 LHU was founded in 1870 as the Central State Normal School.
 By 1927 it was known as the State Teachers College in Lock Haven and in 1960 the name was changed to Lock Haven State College.
 In 1983, the school joined the Pennsylvania State System of Higher Education (PASSHE) and became known as Lock Haven University of Pennsylvania.
 The Clearfield campus in Clearfield, Pennsylvania was established in 1989.

 LHU's previous president Craig Dean Willis retired from Lock Haven in 2004.
 The vacancy left by Willis was promptly filled by Keith T. Miller.
 Upon Miller's departure, Barbara Dixon, former president of Truman State University was appointed Interim President in 2010.
 In 2011, Michael Fiorentino, Jr. became the president, until his retirement in 2018.
-The current president of Lock Haven University is Robert Pignatello.
+The last president of Lock Haven University was Robert Pignatello.

 In July 2021, Pennsylvania higher education officials announced that Lock Haven would merge with Bloomsburg and Mansfield Universities in response to financial difficulties and declining enrollment, and each institution would represent a campus of a single university.
 In March 2022, the new institution was created to oversee the three universities, and was named the Commonwealth University of Pennsylvania.
 This consolidation was different from the PASSHE consolidation in Western Pennsylvania that also took place in July 2022, which saw the former California, Clarion, and Edinboro universities become campuses of the new Pennsylvania Western University and adopt the academic brand name of "PennWest Location".
 By contrast, "Commonwealth University" is not being used as a public-facing brand.

 In January 2025, Commonwealth University announced that the Clearfield campus would close by the end of the 2026–27 academic year.